August 1st, 2018

 Similarly, I mocked up a redesign for Campaign Creations some years ago, in 2006:

 I liked that it was (at the time) the only theme for the site that used plain text for the menu instead of icons.
 I'm also partial to designs with weird color schemes.
-I still would've preferred to have put the design to use somewhere else, but alas.

 Finally, a couple of weeks ago, I was going through some old stuff (as I apparently do every couple of years) and found an unfinished design for Antioch Forever.
 I started this one in April 2007, then decided I wasn't feeling it and made the "New Moon" design instead a couple of months later (which has been the default theme since then).
 I think I felt it was too similar to the "Red Moon" theme (the default theme at the time) and wanted something lighter instead.
 I finished it and called it "Century," since it uses Century Gothic prominently: